3jmaster/aws-terra-py/readme.md

 ## Steps
-0. Ensure you have AWS credentials (as iam user control plane) in your env variables. or you can get it via `login_iam.sh` in the aws-security-iam repo
+0. Ensure you have AWS credentials (as iam user control plane) in your env variables to assume these target accounts' roles

 1. Update `target_accounts.json` with the list of targets you want to execute on